Georgia College Keynotes

 Message from the Chair

-In closing, this newsletter affords us the opportunity to celebrate the achievements of our students and faculty during these tumultuous and unprecedented times.
-We look forward to connecting with all of our students, alumni, and friends of music.
+Hopefully this newsletter provides a brief snapshot of the achievements of our students and faculty during our new normal.
+We are always looking for ways to continue engaging with the community.
+We look forward to connecting with all of our students, alumni, and Friends of Music in the near future.
 Please stay in touch and stay safe.

 Don N. Parker

 At Georgia College, we encourage our students to become lifelong learners.
 It is in this spirit that we offer a series of workshops for music educators.
 We encourage you to join us for our Spring 2022 workshops, which will be virtual.